intel/dffml/docs/arch/alice/discussion/0000/index.md

 #### Volume 1: Alice's Adventures in Wonderland

-> We build Alice the Software Architect
+> We build Alice the Software Architect.

 - [Down the Rabbit-Hole](https://github.com/intel/dffml/discussions/1369#discussioncomment-2663771)

 #### Volume 2: Alice and the Art of Strategy

-> We step inside the matrix as we visualize Alice's thoughts
+> We step inside the matrix as we visualize Alice's thoughts.
+We leverage web3 as we transform data into and out of the web3 space leveraging the Open Digital Asset Protocol (ODAP).

 -